Olive Focaccia

 - Quick Italian focaccia

-If you make this focaccia with olives, or you have a question, let me know by leaving a comment.
+If you make this olive focaccia or have a question, let me know by leaving a comment.
 I would love to hear from you! x

 Ingredients